• Chicago Downtown Office

 Published

-Categorized as Attorneys Fees
+Categorized as Divorce, Divorce Attorney Fees

 Divorce can be financially overwhelming, especially when one spouse controls most of the assets.
 In Illinois, there are specific situations where the Court might order your spouse to pay your attorney fees, primarily due to financial disparity or misconduct.
 Understanding these scenarios can help you navigate your divorce more confidently.